-,in which the trainable parameter is defined as $\theta_{6}$.
-The true label for $k$'th class $ {Q}_k$ is defined as the $k$'th Euclidean basis in $\mathbb{R}^{M}$, in which $M$ denotes the total number of labels.
-The reward for classifying $k$'th label on robot $i$ is evaluated by a log-sum-exp (LSE) loss \cite{liu2016largemargin} as following,
+For a dataset that consists of $M$ labels, the ground truth vector for the $k'$th class is shown by ${Q}_k$, which is defined as the $k'$th Euclidean basis in $\mathbb{R}^{M}$.
+The reward for classifying the $k'$th label with robot $i$ is evaluated by a log-sum-exp (LSE) loss